A beginner's guide to disc golf

 Midrange

-Midrange discs feature a bit wider rim than a putter and a larger diameter than other putter and drivers.
+Midrange discs feature a larger diameter than other discs.
 They maintain a great deal of control for when accuracy matters.

 Disc Golf Fairway Driver Profile